 After an eight-year study, the National Institutes of Health explored the link between hair relaxers and breast cancer for 46,000 women between the ages of 35–74.
 While study participants represented all races, African American participants had a 45% greater risk for breast cancer, suggesting that black hair relaxers could be part of the problem.

 Another recent development?
 An American Journal of Epidemiology study followed 23,000 Black women who still had regular menstrual cycles.
 Even younger women had a dramatically higher rate of uterine fibroids, causing one researcher to suggest the higher risk was related to their hair relaxer exposure.
+With increasing evidence that fibroid may cause breast cancer, the potential dangers of these products cannot be ignored.

 Don’t think that’s all the bad news: the National Institute of Environmental Health Sciences’ (NIEHS) Sister Study also concluded that black hair relaxers increase the risk for uterine cancer.
 Alexandra White, the head of NIEHS, explained, “We estimated that 1.64% of women who never used hair straighteners would go on to develop uterine cancer by the age of 70.
 But for frequent users, that risk goes up to 4.05%.
 This doubling rate is concerning."